Trust & Safety

 No surprise use

-If we ever introduce new features that change what is stored or how it is used, we will explain it plainly.
+If we introduce new features that change what is stored or how it is used, we will explain it plainly and ask for consent where it changes the project.
 Families should not need a lawyer to understand the basics.

 Security and infrastructure